-The purpose of this report is to provide the Council with an update of the five year financial forecast for the Town's Operating and Recreation Fund.
-The financial forecast projects revenues and expenses over the next fiscal years from Fiscal Year 2018-19 through 2023-24.
+The purpose of this report is to provide the Council with an update of the five year financial forecast for the Town's Operating Fund and to discuss the upcoming Fiscal Year 2020-21 budget.
+The financial forecast projects revenues and expenses over the next fiscal years from Fiscal Year 2019-20 through 2024-25.
 A financial forecast provides an order of magnitude estimate of revenues and expenses based on current Town policies and State statutes.
 A financial forecast assists the Council and Town management in understanding the Town's ability to fund the current level of services being provided and determine if it is likely to be sustainable in the future under the current Town revenue structure.
 The financial forecast assumes the Town provides a similar level of services in the future as it does today - there is no attempt to either increase or decrease the current level of services in order to balance the budget with the financial forecast.

-For purposes of the financial forecast, the Town's Operating and Recreation Funds are combined to provide a more complete picture of the Town's financial conditions.
-The financial forecast includes a significant level of capital expenses coming from the Operating and Recreation Fund each year (average approximately \$475,000 yearly which includes average \$425,000 transfer to the Facilities Fund).
+The Town's Operating Fund consists of all the Town's General Fund operational services such as the police, fire, recreation, planning and building, public works staff and operations and maintenance, and general government costs and a transfer out related to capital facilities that are funded by the Facilities Fund.
+The financial forecast thus includes a significant level of capital expenses coming from the Operating Fund each year (average approximately \$475,000 yearly which includes average \$400,000 transfer to the Facilities Fund).
 That being said the Town's facilities are physically and functionally obsolete and have a significant amount of deferred maintenance.
 In the future significant financial resources will be required to update the facilities for better organization functionality and improved public spaces.
 The financial forecast also includes an additional contribution of \$200,000 per year to pay down the CalPERS Unfunded Accrued Liability (UAL) and reduce future principal and interest costs of the UAL.